 With their pals in The Hitmen spreading the word, The Tribesmen were welcomed in Sydney, and their debut single Igloo (June 1983) was the most popular Australian independent single of the year.

-A Mick Medew/Ron Peno co-write carried over from The 31st, Igloo was one of the great Aussie singles of the ’80s – a cryptic, drop-dead ode to alienation (Peno’s specialty) floating on a guitar sound like a space-age heavy metal Byrds.
+A Mick Medew/Ron Peno co-write carried over from The 31st, Igloo was one of the great Aussie singles of the ’80s – a cryptic, drop-dead ode to alienation (Peno’s speciality) floating on a guitar sound like a space-age heavy metal Byrds.

 Live, the original Tribesmen played a modest and metallic mix of ’60s and ’70s garage-rock and pop, and included in their set covers of The Black Diamonds‘ obscure Aussie ’60s Beatlepunker See The Way and US power popper Paul Collins‘ Walking Out on Love.